-- Airport Firefighters Airport firefighters employed by the military division of the Department of Public Defense. - Airport Safety Officers Airport safety officers employed under Iowa Code chapter 400 by an airport commission in a city with a population of 100,000 or more. - Airport Security Officers Employees covered by the state's merit system as provided in Iowa Code chapter 8A, whose primary duty is providing airport security and who carry or are licensed to carry a firearm while performing those duties. - Conservation Peace Officers

-All conservation peace officers, state and county, as defined in Iowa Code sections 350.5 and 456A.13.
+- Airport Firefighters Airport firefighters employed by the military division of the Department of Public Defense. - Airport Safety Officers Airport safety officers employed under Iowa Code chapter 400 by an airport commission in a city with a population of 100,000 or more. - Airport Security Officers Employees covered by the state's merit system as provided in lowa Code chapter 8A, whose primary duty is providing airport security and who carry or are licensed to carry a firearm while performing those duties. - Conservation Peace Officers All conservation peace officers, state and county, as defined in Iowa Code sections 350.5 and 456A.13.

-- County Attorney Investigators
+County Attorney Investigators

-- Investigators employed by a county attorney's office who are certified law enforcement officers and who are deputized as investigators for the county attorney's office by the sheriff of the applicable county.
+Investigators employed by a county attorney's office who are certified law enforcement officers and who are deputized as investigators for the county attorney's office by the sheriff of the applicable county.

-- County Jailers Jailers or detention officers

-who perform duties as jailers including but

-not limited to the transportation of inmates,

-who are certified as having completed jailer

-training pursuant to chapter 80B and who are

-employed by a county as jailers.

-- Designated employees of the Department of Corrections (this group includes employees whose primary job responsibility is, through ongoing direct inmate contact, to enforce and maintain discipline, safety and security

-Department of Corrections Employees

-- and maintain discipline, safety and security within a correctional facility).
-By law, the Department of Corrections and the Human Resources Enterprise of the Department of Administrative Services jointly determine which job classes are covered.

-- DOT Peace Officers Peace officers as defined in lowa Code section 321.477 employed by the Department of Transportation.

-- Emergency Medical Service Providers

-Emergency medical service providers

-who provide emergency medical services,

-as defined in section 147A.1 and who are

-not members of the retirement systems

-established in chapter 410 or 411.

-- Fire Prevention Inspector Peace Officers

-Employees of the Department of Public

-Safety designated as fire prevention inspector peace officers.

-- Insurance Special Investigators

-Employees of the insurance division of the department of commerce who are certified by the lowa law enforcement academy and perform the duties of a peace officer.

-- Marshals, Police Officers (Including Part-Time Police Officers) and Firefighters

-Marshals, police officers and firefighters in a city not covered under lowa Code chapter 400, 410 or 411.
+- County Jailers Jailers or detention officers who perform duties as jailers including but not limited to the transportation of inmates, who are certified as having completed jailer training pursuant to chapter 80B and who are employed by a county as jailers. - Department of Corrections Employees Designated employees of the Department of Corrections (this group includes employees whose primary job responsibility is, through ongoing direct inmate contact, to enforce and maintain discipline, safety and security within a correctional facility).
+By law, the Department of Corrections and the Human Resources Enterprise of the Department of Administrative Services jointly determine which job classes are covered. - DOT Peace Officers Peace officers as defined in Iowa Code section 321.477 employed by the Department of Transportation. - Emergency Medical Service Providers Emergency medical service providers who provide emergency medical services, as defined in section 147A.1 and who are not members of the retirement systems established in chapter 410 or 411. - Fire Prevention Inspector Peace Officers Employees of the Department of Public Safety designated as fire prevention inspector peace officers. - Insurance Special Investigators Employees of the insurance division of the department of commerce who are certified by the lowa law enforcement academy and perform the duties of a peace officer. - Marshals, Police Officers (Including Part-Time Police Officers) and Firefighters